Concord Naval Weapons Station: Current operations

 In 2008, control of the site was changed.
 The Inland Area became a Detachment of the Naval Weapons Station Seal Beach, pending ultimate closure.
 The Tidal Area was transferred to the U.S. Army Surface Deployment and Distribution Command (SDDC) and is now known as Military Ocean Terminal Concord (MOTCO).
 MOTCO is Military Surface Deployment and Distribution Command's West Coast strategic ammunition port.
 MOTCO is the DOD's primary ammunition seaport supporting the Pacific area of operation.
 The 834th Transportation Battalion is the port manager at MOTCO and operates the three piers and an Army-owned rail system that connects with major public railway lines.

 This facility was also used by the Diablo Squadron and Training Ship Concord of the United States Naval Sea Cadet Corps.

+The 5-member City Council of Concord, sitting as the federally designated Local Reuse Authority, is in the process of formulating a Reuse Plan for the Inland Area that includes residential and commercial development while reserving approximately two-thirds for open-space and parks projects.
+City staff are assigned to manage this effort.
+The Reuse Plan is subject to approval by the Navy.

+The East Bay Regional Park District will be receiving 2,540 acres (1028 hectares) of the Inland Area that will be developed for public use as Thurgood Marshall Regional Park - Home of the Port Chicago 50.
+Formal conveyance of the property was expected in early 2016 whereupon the property will be prepared for public access and recreation.
+Since then 2,216 acres were transferred from Navy property to park.
+In addition "2,300 acres will be transferred to the city of Concord, whose Concord Community Reuse Project has been overseeing planning for housing, businesses, a college campus and other development".

 In January 2023, the long-standing plan to use the space as an expansion of housing of Concord and neighboring cities fell short.
 The city of Concord parted ways with the project developer, Albert Seeno III, with fears of what exactly "affordable housing" entailed and how the land was going to be managed.
 However, in March 2023, Concord City Council is in talks to hire a third project developer in the past two years to take over the project.
 A more definitive and precautious plan is in the works, and Concord City Council is expected to approve recommended questions regarding the project by late April 2023.